nyumathclinic/latex-gotham/README.md

     $ l3build install

-This should install the package in a place that your TeX installation can find it and also that you can write to.
+This should install the packages in the places that your TeX installation can find it and also that you can write to.
 But if you're nervous, run this first:

     $ l3build install --dry-run